Milford Township, Defiance County, Ohio: Geography

 No municipalities are located in Milford Township.

 Name and history

 Milford Township was established in 1837.
 Statewide, other Milford Townships are located in Butler and Knox counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees is filled by the remaining trustees.
+Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Transportation

 Two significant highways in Milford Township are State Route 49, which travels from north to south, and State Route 249, which travels from east to west.
 They meet in the center of the township.